When the coral disappears, so will they

 I sit down to watch the sunrise.
 A flock of birds hold formation in the wind.
 Crabs with little telescoping eyes skitter side to side in the sand.
 A hunk of dead coral is at my feet.

-We are scheduled to leave Nosy Andragnambala in a day.
+We are scheduled to leave Nosy Andragnombala in a day.

 The scent of gasoline will evaporate then.